-Your business and the business down the street are not the same – even if the other business is also a funeral home.
+Your business and the business down the street are not the same, even if the other business is also a funeral home.
 While you need a set of core funeral home insurance policies, each of these must be tailored to your unique business.

 Commercial general liability (CGL) insurance is a necessity for funeral homes and funeral directors.
-It provides coverage for costs related to third-party property damage or bodily injury that occurs on your premises or caused by you or one of your employees in the course of doing business.
+It provides coverage for costs related to third-party property damage or bodily injury that occurs on your premises or is caused by you or one of your employees in the course of doing business.
 For example:

 In these types of cases, your CGL policy will reimburse the injured party for medical expenses or the cost of the lost or damaged item.
-In addition, general liability insurance covers costs related to lawsuits, including court costs, attorney fees, and any settlements or judgments that you are required to pay.
+In addition, general liability insurance covers costs related to lawsuits including court costs, attorney fees, and any settlements or judgments that you are required to pay.
 It also provides coverage for claims of advertising liability, slander and libel.

-Commercial property insurance helps you replace or repair damaged or destroyed property in the event of a covered loss caused by an event such as a fire, weather event, theft or vandalism.
+Commercial property insurance helps you replace or repair damaged or destroyed property in the event of a covered loss caused by an event such as a fire, weather event, theft, or vandalism.